 Our non-invasive cardiovascular phenotyping is accomplished through echo analysis of heart and vascular function using a Vevo-3100 echocardiography machine.
 This echo machine is capable of providing B-Mode and M-Mode measurements of the heart and vasculature with high resolution capable of measuring blood vessels as small as a mouse coronary artery.
 Colour flow Doppler, Tissue Doppler and Pulse Wave Doppler are used to examine mitral valve activity in heart and the response of blood vessels to various treatments.

-The core has established models of heart disease such as coronary artery ligation for myocardial infarction (MI) and transverse aortic constriction (TAC) for cardiac hypertrophy, as well as experience with the application of vectors (adenovirus/plasmid/exosome) involved in altering the phenotype of the heart.
+The core has established models of heart disease such as coronary artery ligation for myocardial infarction (MI), transverse aortic constriction (TAC) for cardiac hypertrophy, vascular surgery for aneurysm development, as well as experience with the application of vectors (adenovirus/plasmid/exosome) involved in altering the phenotype of the heart.
 Cardiac function and blood pressure measurements are obtained through pressure catheters and pressure-volume (PV) loop analysis.

 For more information contact Dr. Darrell Belke, PhD, at email@example.com.

 The Cumming School of Medicine’s Clinical Trials Core is made up of several groups that offer everything from coordination of research to data, methods and quality assurance.

 The Calgary Centre for Clinical Research